 In 2017, they amounted to 2.2 billion dollars or 3.2% of the GDP.
 The sultanate has become a new destination for Western tourist agencies for a clientele mainly from the upper and upper middle classes.
 The growth is evident from the official statistics.
 In 2017, 20% more French and 41% more Germans arrived compared to 2016.
 Officials indicate that the annual growth rate of the number of visitors to the sultanate grows by more than 5% every year.

 The industry has been changing in the past years.
 In the 1990s and until the early 2000s, obtaining a tourist visa without going to a tour operator was almost impossible.
 In June 2004, the door opened when Oman became the first Gulf country to have a ministry exclusively associated with the sector.
-Today, a large majority of Western nationals easily obtain a visa upon arrival without any reservation.
+Today, a large majority of foreign travelers easily obtain Oman eVisa.

 Omani tourism sector accounts for more than 150 thousand jobs, or 3.4 % of the economic activity.
 By 2027, the Omani government hopes that the tourism industry will reach 10%, while by 2040, the ministry hopes to develop about 500 thousand more jobs without opening up the country to mass tourism.
 The Sultan’s aim is also to diversify the hard-hit economy since the fall of the price of a barrel of oil in 2014 and to reduce unemployment among young people in the age of 18-24.
 But for now, oil is still the dominant industry compared to tourism.